-Q: How do I attend the annual meeting?
+Q: How do I attend the Annual Meeting?

 A: All stockholders are invited to attend the Annual Meeting.
 An admission ticket, or an account statement showing your ownership of our common stock as of the Record Date, and some form of photo identification (such as a valid driver's license or passport) will be required for admission to the Annual Meeting.
 Only stockholders who own Company common stock as of the close of business on the Record Date and invited guests will be entitled to attend the Annual Meeting.
-An admission ticket will serve as verification of your ownership.
+Your proxy card will serve as your admission ticket and as verification of your ownership.